Lung cancer is the uncontrolled growth of abnormal cells in one or both lungs. The two major types of lung cancer are:

 Natalie Barnhill was diagnosed with lung cancer.
-Dr. Samir Makani at UC San Diego Health used electromagnetic navigation bronchoscopy to biopsy the lesion.
+Doctors at UC San Diego Health used electromagnetic navigation bronchoscopy to biopsy the lesion.
 Traditional biopsy of lung cancer involves using a needle through the chest and into the lung which can cause bleeding and collapse of the lung.
 The new GPS-like biopsy method enables doctors to definitively diagnose lung cancer in areas of the lung that are hard to diagnose so that treatment can be started earlier.

 They will ask about your personal and family health history, conduct a physical exam, and may order a procedure such as endobronchial ultrasound bronchoscopy (EBUS) or

 electromagnetic navigation bronchoscopy (ENB).
 Both are non-surgical alternatives to conventional mediastinoscopy, which requires a small incision in the upper part of the chest, and can be used to diagnose and stage lung cancer.
 For more about diagnostic methods, see